brandonwilliams2/java-selenium-framework/readme.md

 ##### maven-compiler-plugin
 specifies the java version for the source and testSource classes

-#### maven-dependency-plugin
+##### maven-dependency-plugin
 copies all dependencies needed to run the project and moves them to the */libs directory

 #### maven-jar-plugin
 packages the main and test classes

+#### Packaging project
-When we build the project with
+When we package the project with `mvn clean package -DskipTests`

 2 jar files will be produced.
-The name of these files comes from the <finaalName> of the build section of the pom.xml
+The name of these jar files comes from the <finalName> of the build section of the pom.xml

+The libs folder will also be created due to the maven-dependency-plugin and will contain all the needed project dependency libraries.

-ex: `<finalName>java-selenium</finalName>` produces: java-selenium.jar, and java-selenium-test.jar
+ex: `<finalName>java-selenium</finalName>` produces
+- java-selenium.jar (contains the page object classes)
+- java-selenium-test.jar (contains the test classes)